muslimnda/switch2-SDEX2M2/README.md

 This is possible because the Nintendo Switch 2's MicroSD Express slot supports the SD Express 7.1 standard, which exposes a **true PCIe Gen3 x1 interface** and utilizes the **NVMe protocol** for communication.

 This adapter simply maps PCIe x1 from the Switch 2’s MicroSD Express slot to a standard M.2 2230 NVMe SSD.
-No protocol translation is required as the Switch 2 host controller handles everything.
+After further research and review from users, an onboard mcu will be required for the handshake provess with the Switch 2.

+Currently, a MicroSD Express breakbout is being developed to start this process.

 ---